vinodini17/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 ## Program:
 ```
 /*
-Program to convert the infix expression into postfix expression
+Program to find and display the priority of the operator in the given Postfix expression
-Developed by: KAVIYA D
+Developed by: Vinodini R
-RegisterNumber: 212223040089
+RegisterNumber: 212223040244
 */

 #include<stdio.h> #include<ctype.h>

 char stack[100]; int top = -1;